KDE/documentation-develop-kde-org/content/docs/packaging/flatpak/packaging.md

 {{< /alert >}}

-You can now submit your new manifest to [flatpak-kde-applications](https://invent.kde.org/packaging/flatpak-kde-applications)!
-It works as a testing grounds of sorts for nightlies (built every day) to ensure that your package runs well.
+You can now start to add a Flatpak CI job and publish to a nightly repository!
 After testing it there for some time, you may submit a stable release to flathub.
+See [Flatpak publishing](/docs/packaging/flatpak/publishing) for detailed instructions.